itplr-kosit/validator-configuration-bis/README.md

 You can find packaged releases on [our GitLab project](https://projekte.kosit.org/peppol/validator-configuration-bis/-/releases).

-This validator uses the latest Peppol BIS 2024-05 rules.
+This validator uses the latest Peppol BIS 2024-11 rules.

-This is the "May 2024" release announced on 2024-05-27.
+This is the "November 2024" release announced on 2024-11-18.

-It is valid per 2024-08-27 00:00 CEST.
+It is valid per 2025-02-17 00:00 CST.

-The next Peppol update is foreseen in November 2024.
+The next Peppol update is foreseen in Q2 2025.

 **Please note: this configuration uses validation artefacts published by OpenPeppol ([OpenPeppol - GitHub](https://github.com/OpenPEPPOL)).
 Please use the [Peppol Service desk](https://openpeppol.atlassian.net/servicedesk/customer/portal/1) to report any issues related to the validation.
 KoSIT is offering this configuration of the [KoSIT Validator](https://github.com/itplr-kosit/validator), but excludes any liability.**